 Patients who require urgent medication, previously prescribed by a GP, may be supplied with required medication after a referral from NHS 111 service is made to a pharmacy.
-In the first instance, patients are advised to contact a pharmacy over the phone.
+In the first instance, patients needs to be contacted by a pharmacy team.
+When possible, I recommend to contact a pharmacy over the phone, instead of waiting for the phone call.
 The immediate need for medication is assessed by a pharmacist after initial contact is made.

 An emergency prescription can be produced only after calling NHS 111 service and after a consultation with a pharmacist at their professional discretion.
 Patients cannot go directly to a pharmacy and request an emergency prescription under this scheme.